 If their advice is not up to scratch you can complain and be compensated.

-In contrast, if you go directly to a high street mortgage lender, don't take advice, and then end up with a mortgage that later becomes unaffordable, you've only yourself to blame.
+In contrast, if you go directly to a high street mortgage lender, don't take advice, and end up with a mortgage that later becomes unaffordable, you may not have so much legal recourse.
+(However, under the rules of the Mortgage Market Review, it's the lender's responsibility to ensure affordability – so even you buy direct, you could have some recourse.
+Nonetheless, a broker can still offer a valuable layer of protection.)

-There's an awful lot to choosing the right mortgage.
-It's not as simple as just the cheapest fixed or tracker rate mortgage you can find!
+There's an awful lot to think about when choosing the right mortgage.
+It's not as simple as just opting for the cheapest fixed or tracker rate mortgage you can find!

 They also know the background criteria that a lender has and can bring this experience to bear when advising you and processing your application.

-Because a mortgage broker might put a lot of business to a particular lender in a year, they can exert influence and chase things in a way you just can't do by yourself.
+Then there's the fact that, because a mortgage broker might put a lot of business to a particular lender in a year, they can exert influence and chase things in a way you just can't do by yourself – and that can be invaluable should things get held up.

 A mortgage broker won't just advise you about your mortgage.
 They will also look at any related life insurance, payment protection and even buildings and contents insurance you have.